hluk/CopyQ/docs/faq.rst

 .. note::

-   Importing tabs and commands won't override existing tabs but create new ones
+   Importing tabs and commands won't override existing tabs but create new ones.

 How to enable or disable displaying notification when clipboard changes?
 ------------------------------------------------------------------------